merasugd/yt-playlist-downloader/README.md

   - It uses ytdl-core to gather cources, single v2 also uses [easydl](https://www.npmjs.com/package/easydl).

 - `anime-downloader`: Special Anime Downloader
-  - It uses 3 providers to gather sources, this is a special downloader because it will never get updated again but still be fixed.
+  - It uses a provider to gather sources, this is a special downloader because it will never get updated again but still be fixed.
   - It is basically an anime downloader.

 ## Support